CircleOfNice/CoreWorker/README.md

     // handle err
 }
 ```
-The example ignores the timeout, since we promise that only this time it's really acceptable to wait until the end of days for our copy operation to finish.
+The example ignores the timeout, since we promise that only this time it's really acceptable to wait until the end of days for our copy operation to finish :astonished:.
 So Process.death allows you to omit this parameter, even though this isn't recommmended and even forbidden when awaiting the ready state of a process.

 ## Use process as stream
-This examples shows how to compose single processes in unix-style, but instead of using the pipe operator "|" (e.g. cat file.txt | grep something), you can combine them with the canonical "pipe" method exposed by every node.js stream, including our processes:
+This examples shows how to compose single processes unix-style.
+But instead of using the pipe operator "|" (e.g. cat file.txt | grep something), we can combine them with the canonical "pipe" method exposed by every node.js stream:

-So lets assume that we want to read a file "/private/movie/project", ...
+So let's assume that we want to read a file "/private/movie/project", ...
 ```
 It is a period of civil war.
 Rebel spaceships, striking from a hidden base, have won their first victory against the evil Galactic Empire.